Pay attention! - Robustifying a Deep Visuomotor Policy through Task-Focused Attention: Experiments

 \subsection{Performance under benign conditions}

-The first set of experiments study the performance of the visuomotor controller under benign conditions, that is, under situations when the robot is given a command and it is left alone to perform the task in an undisturbed environment.
-To compare our approach against a baseline, we have reimplemented and trained the network described in~\cite{rahmatizadeh2017vision}, which can be used in the same experimental setup, but it does not feature a task focused attention or adversarial training.
-Note however, that the success rates are not directly comparable with the one in that paper, due to the more complex objects used here and the absence of multi-task training.
+The first set of experiments studies the performance of the visuomotor controller under benign conditions, that is, under situations when the robot is given a textual command, $I_c$ in Sec.~\ref{sec:visualNetwork}, and it is left alone to perform the task in an undisturbed environment.
+To compare our approach against a baseline, we have reimplemented and trained the network described in~\cite{rahmatizadeh2017vision}, which can be used in the same experimental setup, but it does not feature a task focused visual attention.
+Note that the success rates are not directly comparable with~\cite{rahmatizadeh2017vision}, due to the more complex objects used here and the different camera position and environment of our robot.
+We trained the~\cite{rahmatizadeh2017vision} model on our own dataset, tuned its hyper-parameters and also tried to get the best possible results by adding all the loss terms explained in Sec.~\ref{sec:vismotnetworks}.

-The first two sections of Table~\ref{tab:Results} compare the performance of the two approaches for the pick-up and push tasks, for the individual objects and calculated over 10 experiments each.
-We note that the results depend very much on the type of the object being manipulated.
-The success rate for pushing the red bowl was 100\% for both approaches, as this was a relatively deep bowl, which the robot learned to push by inserting its manipulator inside the bowl.
-On the other hand, the success rate for pushing the white plate was quite low, this being a slippery, round, low object that requires precise positioning of the robot arm.
-Overall however, the proposed architecture using task focused attention had at least matched, and usually outperformed the earlier approach on all objects.